 "RVs are defined as either motor vehicles or towable trailers, and are primarily intended for leisure activities such as camping and vacations."
 Recreational Vehicle on Wikipedia.

-We would like to set up and rent out by the night a small number of Tiny Houses (4-8) in the Lindon Marina.
+We are proposing connecting city water and sewer and installing RV spots with hook-ups in the Lindon Marina in order to set up and rent out by the night a small number of Tiny Houses and possibly RVs.